 Energise and motivate your sales team to meet and exceed their targets and goals

 Our research throws up an insight that most seasoned sales managers know to be true from experience – time compliance is the first and most important factor in sales success.
 After all, if 50% of salespeople start selling only by noon, how can we expect them to cover 40-50 outlets in a day with an average time spent of 10-15 minutes at each outlet (the FMCG benchmark)?!

 Not surprisingly, we’ve found that the most successful organizations are those that achieve PJP (permanent journey plan) adherence in excess of 90%.

-However, we routinely see teams where over 70% or the team isn’t focussed on the PJP set out for them.
+However, we routinely see teams, where over 70% of the team isn’t focused on the PJP, set out for them.
 This leads to poor performance and can be a roadblock to market execution leading to availability issues and competitive challenges.

 Step 4: Arm the troops with the right weapons

 Tech tools such as insights dashboard, suggested orders, retail visibility tracker and retailer app are the weapons that can help your team win in the most difficult of circumstances.

 In an increasingly digital world, leveraging the best sales and distribution tech out there can give you an unbeatable competitive advantage, while failure to do so can threaten your very survival.

 Tech products that deliver accurate, real-time data, actionable insights, proactive alerts and reports can help you make the right decision at right time.
 Use the power of data to track market demand and performance and streamline your sales and distribution.